mhucka/Cirq/docs/dev/triage.md

 Triage states are

 * `triage/accepted` - there is consensus amongst maintainers that this is a real bug or a reasonable feature to add with a reasonable design, hence it is ready to be implemented.
-* `triage/discuss` - can be applied to any of the issue types to bring them up during our weekly Cirq Cynque meeting (join [cirq-dev](https://groups.google.com/g/cirq-dev)) to get an invite!) and/or to signal need for decision.
+* `triage/discuss` - can be applied to any of the issue types to bring them up during our biweekly Cirq Cynque meeting (join [cirq-dev](https://groups.google.com/g/cirq-dev)) to get an invite!) and/or to signal need for decision.
 If you mark an issue with triage/discuss, consider pinging the maintainers on the issue who need to come to consensus around the issue.
 * `triage/needs-reproduction` - for bugs only
 * `triage/needs-feasibility` - for feature requests (maybe bugs).
 * `triage/needs-more-evidence` - for feature requests - the feature request seems plausible but we need more understanding if it is valuable for enough users to warrant implementing and maintaining it.